 The course can only be studied part-time (typically three terms over one year).
 There are two compulsory modules and a portfolio.
 You will study one module per term and the portfolio will be completed throughout the year.

 This module aims to develop your knowledge and understanding of SEN/D as a theoretical concept and locate it within the wider statutory and regulatory frameworks.
 It will provide opportunities to critically appraise SEN/D policies at local and national levels and reflect on the complexity and range of debates.

 This module aims to enhance your understanding of the pedagogical principles and practices of teaching inclusively in educational settings, with particular reference to teaching children and young people with SEN/D. It will encourage critical reflection around how provision is led, supported and coordinated and, by emphasising critical participatory principles of shared knowledge, decision making and educational collaboration, will develop confidence around effective partnerships with external agencies, families, and young people.

 The aim of the portfolio is to enable you to provide evidence of the range of essential knowledge, skills and experience gained prior to and during the SENCO course.
 The portfolio will be organised in line with the SENCO Learning Outcomes; Professional knowledge and understanding, Leading and coordinating provision, Personal and professional qualities.

 Teaching and assessment

-Outside of taught sessions, you are encouraged to undertake further study which may include reading journal articles, engaging in online discussions, and preparing for assessments.
+Delivery of taught material is structured to include two weekends each semester and some evening teaching.
+Outside of taught sessions, you are encouraged to undertake further study.
+This may include reading journal articles, engaging in online discussions, and preparing for assessments.

 Our assessments have been externally commended for being innovative yet rigorous, and we’ve received very positive feedback from our students.